A rich and comforting mushroom korma, made from scratch and every bit as good as your favourite Indian takeaway.

 - 1 thumb-sized piece fresh ginger (peeled and roughly chopped)

-- 2 tbsp coconut oil (or substitute with another cooking oil)
+- 2 tablespoon coconut oil (or substitute with another cooking oil)

 - 300 g button mushrooms (about 10-11oz, whole if small, or quartered if larger)